 Premera Steals for the Cure

-For every double the Mariners hit at Safeco Field, Hempler's will donate $50 to the Make-A-Wish Foundation.
-The 2016 donation was $5,650.
+For every double the Mariners hit at Safeco Field, Hempler's donated $50 to the Make-A-Wish Foundation.
+The 2017 donation was $6,550.

 Alaska Airlines Home Runs for Education

-For every home run hit by a Mariners player, Alaska Airlines will donate 10,000 airline miles to the United Negro College Fund-Seattle Chapter to help a worthy student succeed in education.
-"A mind is a terrible thing to waste...but a WONDERFUL thing to invest in!"
+For every home run hit by a Mariners player, Alaska Airlines donated airline miles to the United Negro College Fund Seattle serving Washington, Oregon, Idaho, and Alaska.
+In 2017, 1,000,000 miles, valued at $27,500 were donated to help a worthy student succeed in education.

 Hits for the Hutch

 The Fred Hutchinson Cancer Research Center partnered with Mariners Care to bring the Hits for the Hutch program.
-In 2017, Mariners Care will make a mutually agreeable charitable donation to the Fred Hutchinson Cancer Research Center for each hit recorded by a Mariners player during Mariners home games.
+In 2017, Mariners Care made a mutually agreeable charitable donation to the Fred Hutchinson Cancer Research Center for each hit recorded by a Mariners player during Mariners home games. $25,000 was donated in 2017.

 PACCAR RBI for Literacy

-For every Mariners run batted in, PACCAR will make a donation to Page Ahead.
+For every Mariners run batted in, PACCAR made a donation to Page Ahead.
 Page Ahead's mission is to provide new books and develop reading activities that empower at-risk children.
-In 2016, PACCAR donated $75,000 to Page Ahead.
+In 2017, PACCAR donated $75,000 to Page Ahead.

 Holland America Line K's for Kids

-For every strike out recorded by a Mariners pitcher at Safeco Field, Holland America Line will make a donation to the Seattle Children's Uncompensated Care Fund with a commitment of $25,000 for the 2017 season.
+For every strike out recorded by a Mariners pitcher at Safeco Field, Holland America Line made a donation to the Seattle Children's Uncompensated Care Fund with a total donation of $25,000 for the 2017 season.

 Mariners Care Silent Auctions

-Since 2000, the Mariners have hosted Silent Auctions at each Saturday home game to benefit Mariners Care.
+The Mariners have hosted Silent Auctions at each Saturday home game to benefit Mariners Care.
 Fans have the opportunity to bid on select memorabilia including autographed baseballs, game-used bats, autographed jerseys worn in the Mariners TV commercials, and several other unique items.
 The Silent Auctions, held at Section 128 at Safeco Field, begin when the gates open and conclude at the end of the sixth inning.
-In 2016, the Mariners Care Silent Auctions raised over $100,000, raising the fifteen-year total to $1.49 million.
+In 2017, the Mariners Care Silent Auctions raised over $109,000.
+Since 2000, the Silent Auctions have now raised over $1.6 million for Mariners Care.

 Mariners Care Charity Night